L-Lamont/ml-dist/pytorch/README.md

 # PyTorch
-This details the process of distributing pytorch to multiple nodes on a slurm managed cluster.
+This details the process of distributing pytorch to multiple servers on a slurm managed cluster.
 It also assumes a module system is availble for loading some software required in installation.